centau/ecr/docs/tut/crash-course.md

 ```

 :::

+`ecr.name` can be used to associate names with components, for clearer error
+messages when debugging.

 The library doesn't have any bult-in support for systems, the user is free to
 do this however they please.